glorphindale/langohr.docs/articles/exchanges.md

  * Log the event and discard the message

 Returned messages contain information about the exchange they were published to.
 Langohr associates returned message callbacks with consumers.
-To handle returned messages, use ``:
+To handle returned messages, use `langohr.basic/add-return-listener`:

-TBD
+{% gist 98a17fe7b7a0619b3b36 %}

-A returned message handler has access to AMQP method (`basic.return`) information, message metadata and payload.
+A returned message handler has access to AMQP method (`basic.return`) information, message metadata and payload (as a byte array).
 The metadata and message body are returned without modifications so that the application can store the message for later redelivery.